frostgate/frostgate-icap/README.md

-# Frostgate ICAP (Inter-Chain Adapter Protocol)
+# Frostgate ICAP (Interoperable Chain Abstraction Protocol)

-A robust and flexible blockchain adapter protocol implementation that provides unified interfaces for interacting with multiple blockchain networks including Ethereum, Solana, and Polkadot/Substrate chains.
+A robust and flexible protocol implementation that provides unified interfaces for interacting with multiple blockchain networks including Ethereum, Solana, and Polkadot/Substrate chains.
+ICAP modular design allows for intergrating new chains by implementing ChainAdapter trait for it.

 ## Features